ironman2211/filmstrip-view/README.md

 ### Installation

 1. Clone the repository
-2. Run `npm install` to install the dependencies
-3. Run `npm run install` to install the dependencies for both the client and the server
+2. Run `npm install` to install the dependencies for both the client and the server
-4. Run `npm run dev` to start the server and the client
+4. Run `npm run dev` to start the server and the client simultaneously

 ## Usage